krivard/codalab-worksheets-wiki/Executable-Papers.md

-A CodaLab executable paper is a worksheet that contains the code, data, and importantly, main experiments, tables, and graphs used in a published paper (think of it as an appendix or supplementary material).
+A CodaLab executable paper is a worksheet that contains the code, data, main experiments, tables, and graphs used in a published paper (think of it as an appendix or supplementary material).

-Executable papers allow anyone in the community to verify the results in a published work since CodaLab keeps track of the full provenance generating a particular result.
-It is likely that the original authors did not explore the full space of possible experiments, one can run variants of the paper to answer new questions (`cl mimic` makes this super easy).
+Since CodaLab keeps track of the full provenance generating a particular result, executable papers allow someone to independently verify the results in a published paper.
+Furthermore, it is likely that the original authors did not explore the full space of possible experiments, but one can easily use CodaLab to run variants of the paper to answer new questions (`cl mimic` makes this super easy).

 > ***Executable papers make it easy to verify, explore, and extend publish work.***

-One of the principal aims of CodaLab is to make research more reproducible.
-We encourage all authors with published papers to create a worksheet which contains the main code, data, experiments, tables, graphs associated with the paper.
-This makes it easier to extend other people's work.

-## **Creating your own executable paper**

-Remember to add the `paper` tag to your worksheet so that your paper will show up here:

-    cl wedit --tags paper

 ## **Guidelines for an executable paper**